 DESCRIPTION

-Intensity-modulated radiotherapy (IMRT) allows adequate dosing to the tumor while minimizing the radiation dose to surrounding normal tissues and critical structures, especially the heart in left-sided breast cancer.
-IMRT, which uses CT images and magnetic resonance imaging (MRI), offers better conformality than 3-dimensional conformal radiation therapy (3D-CRT), as it is able to modulate the intensity of the overlapping radiation beams projected on the target.
-The radiation oncologist delineates the target on each slice of a CT scan and specifies the target’s prescribed radiation dose, adjacent normal tissue volumes to avoid, and acceptable dose limits within the normal tissues.
-Based on these parameters and a digitally reconstructed radiographic image of the tumor and surrounding tissues and organs at risk, computer software optimizes the location, shape and intensities of the beams to achieve the treatment plan’s goals.
-Increased conformality may permit escalated tumor doses without increasing normal tissue toxicity and thus may improve local tumor control with decreased exposure to surrounding normal tissues, potentially reducing acute and late radiation toxicities.
-Better dose homogeneity within the target may also improve local tumor control by avoiding underdosing within the tumor and may decrease toxicity by avoiding overdosing.
+Intensity-modulated radiotherapy (IMRT) allows adequate dosing to the tumor while minimizing radiation exposure to surrounding normal tissues and critical structures, especially the heart in left-sided breast cancer.
+Using CT and magnetic resonance imaging (MRI), IMRT offers better dose conformality than 3-dimensional conformal radiation therapy (3D CRT) through its ability to modulate the intensity of overlapping radiation beams.
+The radiation oncologist delineates the target on each CT slice and specifies the prescribed radiation dose, adjacent normal tissue volumes to avoid, and acceptable dose limits.
+Using these parameters and digitally reconstructed radiographic images of the tumor, surrounding tissues, and organs at risk, computer software optimizes the location, shape and intensity of the radiation beams to achieve the treatment goals.
+Enhanced conformality may allow escalation of tumor doses without increasing toxicity, potentially improving local tumor control and reducing both acute and late radiation toxicities.
+Improved dose homogeneity within the target may also further reduce the risk of underdosing the tumor or overdosing normal tissues.

 BCBST uses MCG Care Guidelines for all other uses of IMRT - Intensity Modulated Radiation Therapy (IMRT) ACG: A-0455